13 Types Of Writing Every Writer Should Master

 Many people use diaries as an external way to process how they’re feeling to deal with anger, regret, grief, fear, jealousy, and sadness

-Diary writing is a more personal form of writing intended to log events in a person’s life and often their emotions.
+Diary writing is a more personal form intended to log events in a person’s life and often their emotions.
 If you think you might be famous someday, keeping diaries could one day be resource materials for your auto-biography!
+Read our guide explaining the differences between a diary and a journal.

 • The Diary of Anne Frank